Reubes77/whack-a-mole/README.md

   - Syntax Error: The line messageElement.style.display = "block"; Show game over message did not contain the //.
 Fixed issue with add // in front of the description.

   - Moles stopped popping up after a Level to Display difficulty function and a function to update Level Display was included to add a challenge for users playing this game.
 The fix was to declare the const levelDisplay = document.getElementById("level").
 This allowed the moles to pop up as expected.

+  - Bug occured where the score did not reflect the "Game Over" message.
+Once the time ran out, a mole popped up again which was an error, and if the user mistakenly clicked on it, then the scores were different.

 ### Unfixed bugs: